 By its very definition, the crime of human trafficking involves people participating in some activity against their will.
 Often those activities are illegal – prostitution, selling drugs, shoplifting – and trafficking victims are arrested and charged with a crime.
 This tragically ironic scenario is extremely common. – A survey found that 91% of survivor respondents had a criminal record as a result of being trafficked.
 A criminal record, even an arrest without a conviction, often leads to doors being slammed shut.
 Its time to put laws in place that allow trafficking survivors to have their records cleared and move on with their lives.

 The United States temporary work visa system is badly broken.
-From 2015-2017, Polaris identified some 800 victims of human trafficking who held temporary visas at the time of their abuse.
+From 2018-2020, Polaris identified some 15,886 victims of labor trafficking who held temporary visas at the time of their abuse.
 This report highlights the destructive practice of labor trafficking on temporary work visas, how the system is flawed, and the steps we need to take to fix it.